AbhishekThakur0126/Bike_Sharing_Demand_Prediction_Regression_ML/README.md

 * Clear days see a higher demand for bicycles than do snowy or wet days.

-* There is greater demand for bikes in the 22–25 (°C) temperature range .
+* There is greater demand for bikes in the 22–25 (°C) temperature range.